-We kept hearing how Turks and Caicos has some of the top diving spots in the world, so we were hoping to get scuba certified before our trip but didn’t end up having enough time.
-The next best thing was snorkeling, so we went on their Snorkel Safari with 3 stops.
+We kept hearing how Turks and Caicos has some of the top diving spots in the world, so we were hoping to get scuba certified before our trip but didn’t have enough time.
+The next best thing was snorkeling, so we went on their Snorkel Safari with three stops.

-After getting picked up at the hotel, the bus took us to the marina where we hopped on a boat.
-It was a glass bottom boat, but we couldn’t see very much.
+A bus picked us up at the hotel and took us to the marina, where we hopped on a boat.
+It was a glass bottom boat, but we couldn’t see much.
 At the end of the trip, they dropped us off on the beach in front of our hotel, which was convenient.

 Our first snorkel site was in shallower water.
 The water was at most 15 feet deep and you could get up close and personal with the fish.
 We spent about 45 minutes at this spot.

-Afterwards, we headed to deeper waters (up to 60 ft) in hopes to see larger fish.
-Some other folks on our excursion spotted nurse sharks, lobster, and barracuda, but we didn’t see any! :(
+Afterward, we headed to deeper waters (up to 60 ft) in hopes to see larger fish.
+Some other folks on our excursion spotted nurse sharks, lobster, and barracuda, but we didn’t see any!

 Overall, if you’re looking to do a lot of snorkeling, this is your best option.
 It’s about as much as you can get.
 I’m not as strong of a swimmer, so I was completely exhausted during our 2nd stop, and most everyone was beat by the 3rd that we headed back to the boat early.

-In hindsight, I would actually recommend the Beach Cruise (most popular excursion with up to two snorkel stops and you spend some time on another island) or the conch cruise, which was what we originally wanted to do but wasn’t available when we were booking.
-The conch cruise has 2 snorkel spots, and at your second spot, you free dive for your own conch.
-Afterwards, they make a salad out of it, and you are free to take your conch shell home as a souvenir.
-If you end up doing this excursion, let us know how it is! :)
+In hindsight, I would recommend the Beach Cruise (the most popular excursion with up to two snorkel stops, and you spend some time on another island) or the conch cruise, which was what we originally wanted to do but wasn’t available when we were booking.
+The conch cruise has two snorkel spots; at your second spot, you free dive for your own conch.
+Afterward, they make a salad out of it, and you are free to take your conch shell home as a souvenir.
+If you do this excursion, let us know how it is!